 You can also see the statue of Bárdur Snaefellsás, half troll and half man, who was the settler of this area.

 Here are more photos of this beautiful coastline.
+Getting these views are one of the best things to do on the Snaefellsnes Peninsula.

 Getting Here: Park in the large car park in Arnastapi, located on Arnarstapavegur.
 From here, you will walk past the statue of Bárdur Snaefellsás to the Gatklettur viewpoint.
 The trail continues along the coast cliffs.
-A visit here lasts approximately 30 minutes.
+A visit here lasts approximately 30 to 45 minutes.
 There are restaurants next to the parking lot.

 For a stunning view of the Snaefellsnes Peninsula, it’s worth making a quick visit to Port Arnastapi.